timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER II-HOSPITAL, NURSING HOME, OR DOMICILIARY CARE AND MEDICAL TREATMENT.md

     * (B) lives with the veteran or member but is not a member of the family of the veteran or member.

+  * "(4) The term "'active service"' has the meaning given that term in section 101 of title 10.

+  * "(5) The term "'civil disorder"' has the meaning given that term in section 232 of title 18."

 ### §1712B.
 Counseling for former prisoners of war
 * The Secretary may establish a program under which, upon the request of a veteran who is a former prisoner of war, the Secretary, within the limits of Department facilities, furnishes counseling to such veteran to assist such veteran in overcoming the psychological effects of the veteran's detention or internment as a prisoner of war.